Azquelt/gradle-workshop/index.md

 We look up the source set by name from the [sourceSets property][dsl sourceSets property] and can then call any of the methods on the [SourceSet interface][api sourceset interface] to get the information we want.

 We also set up the task dependencies needed for our `integrationTest` task to make sure that everything it needs to run is available.
-To ensure that the test classes have been compiled, we depend on `integrationTestClasses`.
-We also need the application available so that the tests can run it so we depend on the `installDist` task from the Application plugin which extracts the distribution archive to `build/install/projectName`.
+The things we need are:

+* the compiled test classes

+  * these will be produced by the `integrationTestClasses` task, added automatically by the Java plugin when we added the `integrationTest` sourceSet

+  * the tasks added by the Java plugin are listed in the [user guide][java tasks]

+* the built application, so that the tests can run it

+  * the `installDist` task, added by the Application plugin will do this for us, extracting the distribution archive to `build/install/applicationName`

+  * the tasks added by the Application plugin are listed in the [user guide][application tasks]

 Lastly, to get our task graph looking the way we want it, we also need to have the `check` task depend on our new `integrationTest` task, which we can do by adding this line.